precision-sustainable-ag/SemiF-AnnotationPipeline/README.md

    2. The segmentation assistant network is trained on a combination of synthetic data and real data from previsous batches to predict on real data to generate sematic annotations
 6. Bounding box and semantic annotations are generated from synthetic and real data.

 No images need to be manually annotated.
 Only it the first iterations will cutouts need to be manually sorted into distinct classes.
 This process aims to save an estimated 22 hours per 1,000 segmentations.
 Automatic annotation pipelines play an important role in developing robust datasets for trained AI models that can handle diverse scenes.
-The methodology devised here will be utilized in a weed image library pipeline currently being developed.
+The methodology devised here will be utilized in a weed image library pipeline currently being developed by the [Precision Sustainable Ag](https://precisionsustainableag.org/) research network.

 ---